Print

 • 1/2 cup sour cream

-• Dried mint (affiliate link) for garnish (note: don’t skip the mint!
+• Dried mint for garnish (note: don’t skip the mint!
 It may seem like an unusual flavor to add to this soup, but it seriously works!)

 Instructions

-1. Heat a generous lug of olive oil in a big soup pot or Dutch oven (affiliate link) over medium-high heat.
+1. Heat a generous lug of olive oil in a big soup pot or Dutch oven over medium-high heat.
 Once hot, and the onions, and sauté until they begin to brown.

 2. Add the garlic, and continue cooking for about 30 seconds.